Frequently Asked Questions

 No, there are no other charges at the camp.
 There are however t-shirts and other souvenirs for sale at camp.

 We will supply you with a suggested packing list and what you need when crossing the border to Mexico and back to the USA.
-You will also need your passport, copy of your auto insurance and registration and be sure to get a temporary Mexican insurance for your automobile through an online agent.
+You will also need your passport, copy of your auto insurance, registration and be sure to get temporary Mexican insurance for your automobile through an online agent.
 It's the law.
 You must have Mexican coverage for your auto while in Mexico and it is quite affordable.
 Lastly, when crossing the border into Mexico, pull into the declare lane so that you can walk over to Immigration and fill out and pay for a "FM1" tourist visa.

 Absolutely!
 Contrary to what we hear in the press, Mexico and specifically Baja is undoubtedly safe and heavily visited by tourists.
-Over 41 million visitors cross the border each year (2006 statistics) at the San Ysidro (Tijuana/San Diego) border crossing; and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.
-Additionally 300,000 people cross the border each day at the San Ysidro/San Diego border crossing, making it the busiest and most secure border crossing in the world.
+Over 50 million visitors cross the border each year at the San Ysidro (Tijuana/San Diego) border crossing; and Tijuana is the most visited city in the Western Hemisphere, second only to New York City.

 No, remember these are routine checkpoints and are a normal occurrence throughout Mexico and most of the world.
 There is nothing to be concerned about.
 You may be asked to open your bag or luggage for a visual inspection and nobody will check your bags without you being present unlike in North America with TSA or Customs.